 All participants are required to prepare report prior to departure for the project venue.
-In preparing the report, they are expected to follow the "Guidelines for Reports on Productivity and Quality Improvement Projects" given in Attachment 2.
+In preparing the report, they are expected to follow the "Guidelines for Reports on Productivity and Quality Improvement Projects" given after the participant selection.

 17. Postproject Actions